catgoose/crooner/README.md

 - Use a strong, random `SESSION_SECRET` (set via env/config)
 - Use a unique `AppName` per app
 - Generate the cookie name with `crooner.PersistentCookieSuffix(secret, appName)`
-- Use `crooner.DefaultSCSFactoryConfigWithSuffix(suffix)` for secure defaults
+- Use `crooner.DefaultSecureSessionConfig()` for secure defaults.
+To set a persistent, non-guessable cookie name, use `crooner.PersistentCookieSuffix(secret, appName)` and assign it to the config's CookieName field.

 ### Content Security Policy (CSP) and Security Headers